Measures of Success: SaaS Metrics & Benchmarks Resource Guide

 Is Your SaaS Sales Model in the Red?

 GinzaMetrics co-founder and CEO Ray Grieselhuber explains how to identify your ideal SaaS sales model and determine which levers to pull for sustainable success.

 For a startup or expansion-stage SaaS company, the ability to accurately measure the return on its sales and marketing investment is critical to informing resource allocation, and therefore crucial for its ongoing growth.
 Read more.

 In this short video, HubSpot Chief Revenue Officer Mark Roberge details a few of the analytical measurements HubSpot uses to measure and facilitate sales and marketing alignment.
 Watch the video.

 Your talent is your biggest asset so don’t let a sloppy recruiting process kill your competitive edge.
-Make sure you’re tracking these 10 recruiting metrics.
-Read more.
+Make sure you’re tracking these ten recruiting metrics.

-SaaS benchmarks are helpful to get your mind around your economic model, but many people try to run their companies with too many metrics.
-In this post, OpenView founder Scott Maxwell explains what really matters to your economic model.
-Read more.
+SaaS metrics and benchmarks are helpful to get your mind around your economic model, but many people try to run their companies with too many metrics.
+OpenView founder Scott Maxwell explains what really matters to your economic model.